ythirion/oneof-money-problem/README.md

 - What has been the impact on the code? (production and consumer code)

 ## "Solution"
-A "solution" using `OneOf` library is availabl in the branch `OneOf`
+A "solution" using `OneOf` library is available in the branch `OneOf`